damirlj/modern_cpp_tutorials/README.md

 ## Tutorial 7- Type Erasure <a name="tut7"/>

 Usually, similar tutorials start with explaining different meanings of the type erasure in different languages.
-For some personal reasons, which I reveal later on, I'll pursuit the same approach here - starting with type erasure in Java.
+I'll pursuit the same approach here - starting with type erasure in Java.
+Working on Android platform, beside of native code in C++, we also heavily use Java(Kotlin) as well.
+Secondly, I wanted to make an homage to one of my favorite authors, Bruce Eckel[^bruce].

 ### Java type erasure

 In Java, templates were not originally included into language core.
 Instead, being inspired with C++, generics are for the first time introduced with Java SE5.
-For the reason of _migration compatibility_ with older non-generic code, instead of **reification** (retaining the type info at run-time:
+For the reason of _migration compatibility_ with older non-generic code, instead of **reification**
-converting the parameterized type into concreate one through specialization), the generics are implemented using type erasure [^oracle].
+(retaining the type info at run-time: converting the parameterized type into concreate one through specialization),
+the generics are implemented using type erasure [^oracle].

 What does it actually mean?